top of page

 Left-hand navigation on desktop

-We suggest using a left-hand navigation on desktop, similar to mobile.
+We suggested using a left-hand navigation on desktop, similar to mobile.
 This navigation will be visible on land on the HP and sit on top of the main hero banner area.
 When a user hovers over the nav area, a white panel fades in for legibility.
 All other pages revert to hamburger menu.

 The panel extends to reveal sub categories.
-Ref: Aesop

 bottom of page